Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 Applications are expected to advance quality jobs in one or more of the following sectors.
 While all occupations meeting quality job threshold are encouraged, middle-skill occupations are highlighted within each category.

-Examples of middle skill occupations consist of technicians, including lab, drafting engineering, and mapping technicians; information and records organization specialists; mathematical science occupations, management and supervisory positions, installation, maintenance, and repair workers, and administrative roles.
+Examples of middle-skill occupations in this sector include: Technicians, including lab, drafting engineering, and mapping technicians; information and records organization specialists; mathematical science occupations, management and supervisory positions, installation, maintenance, and repair workers, and administrative roles.

-- Precision Manufacturing - This sector includes manufacturing high-value-added products containing instrumentation and microelectronics manufacturing, including medical device manufacturing, next-generation transportation, machinery manufacturing, robotics, aerospace, and defense.
-The region has the capacity to produce intricate, highly accurate components to meet stringent specifications and tolerances.
-In light of major new investments, this sector presents emerging opportunities in microelectronics and semiconductors, battery production, cleantech, instrumentation, and advanced agricultural equipment.
-Focusing on this sector could preserve and grow activities that generate middle-skill, middle-income jobs.
+• Precision Manufacturing - This sector includes the manufacturing of high-value-added products containing instrumentation and microelectronics, such as products for medical devices, next-generation transportation, machinery, robotics, aerospace, and defense.
+The region has capacity to produce intricate, highly accurate components to meet stringent specifications and tolerances.
+In light of major new investments, this sector presents emerging opportunities in microelectronics and semiconductors, battery production, cleantech, and advanced agricultural equipment.

-Examples of middle skill occupations consist of assemblers and fabricators, metal and plastic workers, production workers, installation, maintenance, and repair workers, operators, drafting and mapping engineer technicians, administrative roles, and managers and supervisors.
+Examples of middle-skill occupations in this sector include: Assemblers and fabricators, metal and plastic workers, production workers, installation, maintenance, and repair workers, operators, engineer technicians (drafting and mapping), administrative roles, and managers and supervisors.

-- Working Lands - This sector includes food, agriculture, and wood economy product manufacturing.
-Manufacturing and downstream activities connected to the region’s exceptional natural resources and working lands show promise.
-This sector highlights the region’s emerging opportunity in the production of renewable energy products through the utilization of biomass and carbon management.
+• Working Lands - This sector focuses on food, agriculture, and wood product manufacturing, leveraging the region’s natural resources.
+Key emerging opportunities include renewable energy production through biomass utilization and carbon management.

-Examples of middle-skill occupations consist of agricultural workers, dispatching and distribution positions, material recording and scheduling, material moving workers, production occupations, wholesale and manufacturing sales representatives, engineers, technicians, installation, maintenance and repair including vehicle and mobile equipment, management occupations, administrative roles, forest, conservation and logging workers, firefighting and prevention workers, wood, metal and plastic workers, rail transportation workers.
+Examples of middle-skill occupations in this sector include: dispatchers and distribution workers, material movers and schedulers, production workers, wholesale and manufacturing sales representatives, engineers and technicians, installation, maintenance and repair workers, managers and administrative roles, forest, conservation and logging workers, firefighting and prevention workers, wood, metal and plastic workers, rail transportation workers.

-- Business Services - A key driver of the region’s economy, this sector includes technical services, business administration, legal services, management consulting services, advertising, and marketing, among others.
-Accelerated by the presence of state government, connections to the Bay Area, and national and global headquarters, business services are a major driver for the region.
-This sector is the largest to pass the selection screens of tradability, feasibility, opportunity, and sustainability across the region.
-Additionally, this sector has the capacity to support a dispersed workforce due to the prevalence of remote work, providing opportunities to diversify areas of the region with limited source economies.
+• Business Services - A key driver of the region’s economy, this sector includes technical services, business administration, legal services, management consulting services, advertising, and marketing, among others.
+Accelerated by the presence of state government and regional connections to national and global markets, business services are a major driver for the region’s economy.
+Additionally, this sector has the capacity to support a dispersed workforce due to the 6 opportunity of remote work, providing opportunities to diversify areas of the region with limited source economies.

-Examples of middle-skill occupations consist of business operations specialists, computer occupations, information record specialists, sales representatives, supervisors and managers, legal support workers, financial specialists, advertising, sales and public relations, and administrative roles.
+Examples of middle-skill occupations in this sector include: Business operations specialists, IT and computer occupations, information record specialists, sales representatives, supervisors and managers, legal support workers, financial specialists, advertising, sales and public relations, and administrative roles.

 OPPORTUNITY INDUSTRY SECTORS: